NiklasMenard/webportfolio/README.md

 The purpose of this demo is to showcase my skills working with Redux and PostgreSQL.
 The mock-up is lacking an user account implementation that would link the shopping cart state and items to each individual user account.
-I decided to omit user accounts as it would make the demo too cumbersome (would require account creation).
+I decided to omit user accounts as it would make the demo too cumbersome (would require account creation and login).

 ## Java Random Maze Game